The World's Finest Seabags & Ditty Bags.

 INTRODUCTION

-A sounding lead can be used as a primary depth-finding device, or as a backup for electronics.
-It is typically attached to a light line which is measured off with bands, tags, knots, or paint markings every fathom or so (known as a 'leadline').
+A sounding lead can be used as a primary depth-finding device, or as a backup and calibration device for electronic depth sounders.
+It is typically attached to a light line which is measured off with bands, tags, knots, or paint markings every fathom or so (known as a 'lead line').

 MULTIPLE USES